People & Stories

 Rumour has it that the Mai Tai cocktail became so popular that it depleted the world’s rum supply in the 1940s and 1950s.

-To get our hands on one of the best modern-day Mai Tai cocktail recipes, we asked Erik from the Aston Hotel in Waikiki to show us how to make one of the hotel’s signature drinks.
-This one is called the Surf Mai Tai, so give it a go or request it next time you’re at Tiki’s Bar in Hawaii.
+To get our hands on one of the best modern-day Mai Tai cocktail recipes, we asked Erik from the Aston Hotel in Waikiki to show us how to make a Surf Mai Tai, one of the hotel’s signature drinks.
+So give it a go or request it next time you’re at Tiki’s Bar in Hawaii.

 Unlock the best….
 Mai Tai cocktail recipe